 Poor oral health adversely affects readiness and could cost you your career, but it’s something you can prevent.
-Despite advances in dental care and hygiene, deployed service members are still at risk for trench mouth—technically referred to as “necrotizing periodontal disease,” or NPD—a condition that can lead to painful ulcers, spontaneous gum bleeding, and a foul taste in the mouth.
-A variety of factors can contribute to poor oral health, so we offer a few solutions.
-And remember to visit your dentist regularly when you can.
+Despite advances in dental care and hygiene, deployed service members are still at risk of trench mouth—technically referred to as necrotizing periodontal disease (NPD).
+This condition can lead to painful ulcers, spontaneous gum bleeding, and a foul taste in your mouth.

-- When deployed, you may have little time for oral hygiene, making you fall out of your normal routine of brushing and flossing.
+- You might have little to no time for oral hygiene when you’re deployed, which can cause you to fall out of your normal routine of brushing and flossing.

 - Solution: Pack a few travel-size tubes of toothpaste, dental floss, and a travel toothbrush in your kit, and establish a routine as quickly as possible.